top of page

 Meet Dr. Patrick Walsh

-Dr. Patrick Walsh is a board-certified chiropractor with 13 years of hands-on experience and the owner of Walsh Wellness Center in Hagerstown, Maryland.
+Dr. Patrick Walsh is a board-certified chiropractor with 13 years of hands-on experience and the owner of Walsh Chiropractic and Physical Therapy of Hagerstown.
 He earned his Doctor of Chiropractic degree from Northwestern Health Sciences University and is fully licensed in the state of Maryland.
 Dr. Walsh is certified in physiotherapy and has successfully completed all four parts of the NBCE board exams.
-His areas of expertise include chiropractic care, pediatric and prenatal chiropractic, sports injury treatment, pain management, dry needling, and physical therapy.
+His areas of expertise include chiropractic care, pediatric and prenatal chiropractic, sports injury treatment, pain relief, dry needling, and physical therapy.
 He provides trusted, patient-centered care for individuals of all ages.